Hole Spectral Function of a Chiral Spin Liquid in the Triangular Lattice Hubbard Model: Discussions Outlook

-\textit{\textbf{Discussions \& Outlook.---}}Our results demonstrate that the hole spectral function of the chiral spin liquid in the triangular lattice Hubbard model is clearly distinct from the one in competing phases.
+Our results demonstrate that the hole spectral function of the chiral spin liquid in the triangular lattice Hubbard model is clearly distinct from the one in competing phases.
 Doping a hole in the ground state can be interpreted as simultaneously creating a spinless holon and a spinon that carries spin-1/2.
 A hole excitation thus has the potential to offer a more direct view on fractionalized excitations.
 Our parton mean-field description of an excitation moving in the chiral order parameter field captures key features of the low-energy spectrum.
 In particular, the dispersion of the lower spectral edge is set by the superexchange energy scale, which suggests dynamics originating from spinons rather than dressed holes.

 For future studies, it would be interesting to investigate the effective interaction between the holon and the spinon.
-At finite doping, holons can condense and spinons determine the low energy properties of the spectrum \cite{Jiang2020, Zhu2020, Song2021}.
+At finite doping, holons can condense and spinons determine the low energy properties of the spectrum \cite{Jiang2020, Zhu2020, Song2021, Peng2021}.
 Similar spectral signatures are expected for a single spinon deconfined from the holon.
 Alternatively, there could in principle be a holon-spinon bound state, as on the square lattice antiferromagnet \cite{Bohrdt2020, Bohrdt2020a}.
 We have investigated the possibility of a holon-spinon binding via geometric strings \cite{Grusdt2018, Grusdt2019} on the triangular lattice.
 However, since the local correlations are much smaller there than on the square lattice, the minimum size of the bound object, if it exists, exceeds by far the circumference of our lattice.
 Hence, a spinon-holon binding via geometric strings is unlikely for our small system but could be interesting to explore in future work.
+Furthermore, a better understanding of the interaction between the constituting partons would help to gain further insights in the high energy features of the spectra, certain aspects of which seem similar in the distinct phases.

 Our results suggest that dynamical hole spectra, as experimentally measured by ARPES, are potentially a very useful probe to characterize the low-energy dynamics of spin-liquid materials and, in particular, analyze the fractionalization of the elementary excitations.
 Given the recent progress on finding new candidate materials, especially the triangular-lattice systems, this avenue opens up the exciting possibility of experimentally observing spin-liquid physics in a more direct way.